mattermost/docs/source/channels/manage-channel-members.rst

 Remove members from a channel
 -----------------------------

-Any member of a channel can remove other members from a channel.
+Using Mattermost in a web browser or the desktop app, any member of a channel can remove other members from a channel.

 Select the channel name at the top of the center pane to access the drop-down menu, then select **Manage Members**.
 Select the member's `user role </welcome/about-user-roles.html>`__, then select **Remove from Channel**.